My guest today on Be Your Change podcast is Wingee Sampaio. She is the global director of the

 It's approximately a one-year-long program for the 21 woman entrepreneurs that we select from around the world across seven different regions that are leveraging business as a force for good.
 We help them with various human capital support.
 The second key pillars for that is executive leadership presence and how to speak to and inspire.

-So many times, one has fantastic ideas in terms of how to create social change, but how to communicate that to a large audience, that's unknown, that they may not, that may not look like them, um, or may not have the same beliefs at them.
-So this is a specific skill set that we help them with.
+So many times, one has fantastic ideas in terms of how to create social change, but how to communicate that to a large audience, that may not look like them, or may not have the same beliefs at them is a specific skill set that we help them with.

 Strategic Financial Thinking: We help women think about how to translate their business ideas into actual financials and the financial implications of all those decisions.
 And last but not least is around social impact.